 Cans should not have any dents or damage

 Food Outreach’s clients are on Medically Tailored diets.
 Therefore, we accept food items that have nutritional value.
-Examples include canned fruits and vegetables, canned proteins, dry and canned beans, peanut butter, whole grain cereals, etc.

 We will gladly accept donated food items during our agency’s regular business hours.

 “SPICE UP YOUR LIFE” WITH A SPICE DRIVE!